 - Have active Certified Wound Specialist credentials from the American Board of Wound Management.

-Step 3: Seek Certification
+Step 3: Seek certification

-Step 4: Earn Continuing Education Credits
+Step 4: Earn continuing education credits

 Wound care education for nurses continues long after they’ve earned their WCC credentials.
-Like all medical professionals, wound care nurses require continuing education (CE) credits to remain up to date on new treatments and medical best practices.
+Like all healthcare professionals, wound care nurses require continuing education (CE) credits to remain up to date on new treatments and best practices.
 Relias offers many courses that enhance wound care knowledge while providing nurses with essential CE credits.

 Wound care nurses work in a variety of medical settings.
-Skilled nursing facilities, home healthcare companies, and acute care institutions all have wound care nurses on their teams.
+Skilled nursing facilities, home healthcare companies, and acute care organizations all have wound care nurses on their teams.
 Due to the diverse nature of their work environments, there is no standard schedule for these professionals.
 Some might work four 10-hour shifts, while others work more days for fewer hours.

 Regardless of the work environment, all wound care specialists must have a thorough understanding of the basic areas of wound treatment: skin breakdown, infection, and injuries stemming from chronic or acute wounds.